pratyakshsahariya-blip/CPU-SIM-PRACTICAL/README.md

 In this practical we will be creating multiple things using Hardware Modules and Microinstructions :

 1. Base Machine :
+   We will first create our Base Machine so that, we don't have type Hardware Modules, Registers, Microinstructions, etc again and again for our practicals.

    To create our Base Machine we will first open Cpusim4.bat